fapulito/devvit-ocrdocs/README.md

 Document Manager is a full-featured document organization app that runs inside Reddit posts.
 Upload images and PDFs of receipts, invoices, notes, forms, contracts, or any important documents, add descriptions and notes, and access them anytime from the same Reddit post.
 Each document is stored with metadata and a preview (for images), making it easy to find what you need at a glance.

-The app launches directly into a clean two-tab interface with a modern dark gradient theme:
+The app launches directly into a clean three-tab interface with a modern dark gradient theme:
+- **Setup**: Configure your Google Gemini API key for AI-powered document analysis (one-time setup per post)
 - **Upload Document**: Upload images or PDFs (both with 500KB limit), with optional AI analysis, add descriptions, and optional notes
 - **My Documents**: Browse all your uploaded documents in a visual grid with previews, descriptions, and timestamps

-The app features **AI-powered document analysis** using Google's Gemini API to automatically extract key information from your documents:
+The app features **AI-powered document analysis** using Google's Gemini 2.5 Flash API to automatically extract key information from your documents:
+- **Easy Setup**: Configure your Gemini API key once through the Setup tab - stored securely in Redis
-- **Smart Description Generation**: AI analyzes your document and suggests a concise description
+- **Smart Description Generation**: AI analyzes your document and suggests a concise description (max 80 characters)
-- **Automatic Summarization**: Extracts key details like amounts, dates, and important information
+- **Automatic Summarization**: Extracts key details like amounts, dates, and important information (max 400 characters)
 - **Intelligent Text Recognition**: Works with both images and PDFs to understand document content
 - **Auto-Analyze Toggle**: Enable or disable automatic AI analysis when uploading documents
 - **Re-Analyze Button**: Regenerate AI analysis if you're not satisfied with the initial results
 - **Manual Override**: Edit AI-generated descriptions and summaries before saving
 - **Safe Submission**: Prevents accidental form submission while AI analysis is in progress
-- **One-Time Setup**: API key automatically configured from environment variables on first app load
+- **Intelligent Caching**: Analysis results cached for 7 days with MD5 hash-based cache keys
+- **Rate Limiting**: Fair usage with 100 analysis requests per user per day

 ### What Makes It Innovative